flatlandchurch/flatland-site-hugo/content/_index.md

         label: More Info
 ---

 If you want a safe and inspiring place to discover the good news of Jesus, <b>there's something here for you</b>.
-Flatland offers a smooth and level pathway to move to the center of God's kingdom.
+Flatland offers a straightforward and level pathway to move to the center of God's kingdom.